 Up-Close Animal Encounters

 Get ready to meet moose, timber wolves, and other native species in spacious, natural enclosures.
-These encounters are designed to be both educational and exciting, giving you a deeper understanding of the region’s biodiversity4.
+These encounters are designed to be both educational and exciting, giving you a deeper understanding of the region’s biodiversity.

-Morning or late afternoon is the best time to visit for optimal animal activity5.
+Morning or late afternoon is the best time to visit for optimal animal activity.
 Whether you’re observing river otters or black bears, each interaction is a memorable experience that highlights the park’s conservation efforts.

 Unique Attractions Like Shubenacadie Sam and More